 Ordinary proceedings

-If the debt is certain and undisputed, fast-track proceedings would first request a simplified Payment Order (suppea haastehakemus) on the basis of any invoice, contract or debt recognition title available.
-The debtor is contacted (electronically) and given two weeks to file a defence.
-The court then renders a judgment by default if the debtor remains unresponsive.
+If the debt is certain and undisputed, fast-track proceedings allow for a simplified Payment Order (suppea haastehakemus) based on any invoice, contract, or debt recognition document.
+The debtor is contacted electronically and given two weeks to file a defence.
+If the debtor does not respond, the court issues a default judgment.

-When the debtor company has assets in other EU Member States, a European Payment Order procedure facilitating the recovery of undisputed debts (under Regulation EC No 1896/2006) may furthermore be triggered.
-In this case, the demanding party may request the Helsinki District Court to issue an Order to Pay which will then be enforceable in all European Union countries (except Denmark) without exequatur proceedings.
+If the debtor has assets in other EU Member States, a European Payment Order procedure facilitating the recovery of undisputed debts (under Regulation EC No 1896/2006) may furthermore be triggered.
+In this case, the demanding party may request The Helsinki District Court to issue an Order to Pay which will then be, enforceable in all European Union countries (except Denmark) without exequatur proceedings.

-Ordinary legal action would usually commence when amicable collection has failed.
-A written application for summons must be left with the registry of the District Court, which then serves the debtor with a Writ of Summons.
-The debtor is then given approximately two weeks to file a defence, but failure to reply would tend to lead to a default judgment in favor of the claimant.
-Otherwise, the court will examine the parties’ evidence and arguments before rendering a decision.
+Ordinary legal action is usually taken when amicable collection fails.
+A written application for summons must be filed with the registry of the District Court, which then serves the debtor with a Writ of Summons.
+The debtor is then given approximately two weeks to file a defence; failure to reply usually leads to a default judgment in favor of the claimant.
+Otherwise, the court examines the parties’ evidence and arguments before rendering a decision.

-Courts normally award remedies in the form of injunctions, compensatory damages or declaratory judgments, but punitive damages are not allowed.
+Courts usually award remedies in the form of injunctions, compensatory damages, or declaratory judgments, but punitive damages are not allowed.

 Necessary documents